 The current list of aerials on the aerial benchmark scheme can be downloaded here.

-- Guidelines for the use of benchmarked aerials document can be downloaded here.
+The CAI/DTG Guidelines for the use of benchmarked aerials document can be downloaded here.

 This scheme lays down minimum standards for the technical performance of coaxial cable based on the specific requirements for satisfactory broadcast TV and radio reception both terrestrially and via satellite.
 Born from the need for higher screening capabilities to facilitate the robust relay of digital signals, the standard was refined by the CAI from original parameters laid down by BSkyB during Sky’s transition to digital only satellite broadcasting.